 Here we see plaited hair (spiraled on top), gold, pearls, and expensive clothes:

-Likewise, women remaining quiet in the church means their demeanor, not their vocal chords.
+Likewise, women remaining quiet in the church means their demeanor, not their vocal cords.
+And Paul did not say, “I never permit a wife or woman” […].
 Women can pray and prophesy in the assembly (1 Cor.
 11:5).
 Recall that 1 Cor.
 14:34-36 says that women should remain quiet in the assembles and not to speak in the sense of being disruptive, but to ask their husbands at home, so in those verses the context is both ecclesiastic and domestic, just as it is in vv.
 11-12.
 This is not verbal silence every minute during the gathering in a house.
 How could women be expected not to say one word in a setting with which they were so familiar, the household, especially when they could pray and prophesy in the assembly?

 13..
 The little connector de in v.
 12 shows we are moving on to another topic.
 It is best to translate it as a contrast: “but.”
 However, the connector by itself is not enough.
 I depend also on the context (see point nos.
 14-16, next).